martijn/xsv/README.md

 Xsv is a very basic parser for Excel files in the .xlsx format that strives to provide feature parity with common CSV readers and nothing more.
-This means it only parses values to basic Ruby types and does not deal with formatting or more advanced functionality.
+This means it only parses values to basic Ruby types and does not deal with most formatting or more advanced functionality.
 The goal is to allow for fast parsing of large worksheets with minimal RAM and CPU consumption.